GetAmbassador/chargify/README.md

 Follow these directions to set up recurring commissions from Chargify for your Referral (or Affiliate) program.

-**You must also have the ambassador javascript snippet on your payment success page, to record the initial commission**
+NOTE: **You must also have the ambassador javascript snippet on your payment success page, to record the initial commission.**

 1) Go to Chargify -> Settings -> Webhooks